Ethical banking: Discussion

 Banks are often reluctant to broaden the scope of their external ethical policies because of the significant nature of the changes.
 However, by incorporating ethics that account for societal costs in their practices, banks may improve their reputation.

 Ethical banking is a relatively new sector and this relatively undeveloped nature causes some problems.
 These problems can be divided into two categories: the first concerns depositors, and the second concerns ethical banks.

 In the first category lies the issue of understanding how ethical banks measure or qualify their ethical policies.
 For example, when Vancity/Citizen Bank states ‘we seek to work with organizations that demonstrate a commitment to ethical business practices,’ the depositor is unable to understand what ‘seek’ means.
 These claims do not reveal to potential depositors how the bank evaluates or uses these statements.
 Even when given the opportunity to view an accountability report, it is difficult to truly understand what their screening processes are.
 For example, the Van City Accountability Report for 2006/07 (for Van City credit union and Citizens Bank in Canada) states:

 the Ethical Policy requires that all business accounts are screened at the time of account opening by the staff person dealing with the member.
 Social and environmental risks of larger business banking loans (non-credit-scored loans) are assessed at the time of the loan application, guided by the Ethical Policy and Lending Policies.

 This statement does not give the reader the information they need to understand the criteria used in assessing clients.
-However, statistics, such as that given by the Cooperative Bank (UK), stating that in 2003 they reviewed 225 potentially problematic financial opportunities and of these 20% were found to be in conflict with their ethical statements and were subsequently denied further business, costing the bank 6,887,000 pounds, give the consumer the impression that the banks’ proposed ethics, however ambiguous, are being taken seriously.
+However, statistics, such as that given by the Cooperative Bank (UK), stating that in 2003 they reviewed 225 potentially problematic financial opportunities and of these 20% were found to be in conflict with their ethical statements and were subsequently denied further business, costing the bank 6,887,000 pounds, give the consumer the impression that the banks’ proposed ethics, however ambiguous, have credibility.

 Another issue in this category is that of codes of conduct.
 Many ethical banks, as well as conventional banks, voluntarily join larger bodies that put forth certain regulations that, according to the rules set by the body, should be followed by members.
 Such outside bodies could act as overarching institutions that could guarantee a certain level of conformance with certain regulations.
 An example of this in the United States is the Food and Drug Administration.
 Depositors who use ethical banks do not have this assurance because there is no external regulatory body that sets minimum acceptable legal standards.